CARBON

 Measuring Carbon Sequestration Using Remote Sensing and Field Data

-Introduction: Why measuring carbon sequestration is fundamentally complex
+Why measuring carbon sequestration is fundamentally complex

 What exactly are we measuring when we talk about carbon sequestration?

-Carbon sequestration is not simply the size of these pools at a given moment.
-It is the change in carbon stock over time, influenced by growth, mortality, disturbance, decomposition, and management practices.
-Measuring sequestration, therefore, requires longitudinal observation, not one-time assessments.
-This temporal dimension is where remote sensing becomes indispensable, but only when grounded in ecological reality through field data.
+Carbon sequestration is not simply the quantity of carbon stored at a single point in time.
+It represents the change in carbon stock over time, influenced by ecosystem growth, mortality, disturbance, decomposition, and land management practices.
+Measuring sequestration therefore requires long-term observation rather than isolated assessments.

 Remote sensing as a window into ecosystem carbon dynamics